-The city of Portbou in the COSTA BRAVA REGION is located just 3 kilometers from the French border, at the foot of the Pyrenees mountains.
-It is locateded within the county of Alt Empordà, in the province of GIRONA, Catalonia in Spain.
+The city of Portbou in the COSTA BRAVA REGION is just 3 kilometers from the French border; in the same vein, at the foot of the Pyrenees mountains.
+It is included within the county of Alt Empordà, in the province of GIRONA, Catalonia in Spain.
 Portbou is the northernmost village of Costa Brava and has a population of only 1,307 people.
-The city frequently serves as the dropping off point for SNCF train arriving from France.
+Likewise, the city frequently serves as the dropping off point for SNCF train arriving from France.

 History of Portbou

 Due to its proximity to France, Portbou was an important place for Catalan republicans during the Spanish Civil War, which took place from 1936 to 1939.
-It was one of the few places where they could get supplies from abroad easily.
-In this city Walther Benjamin, a German Jewish philosopher and one of the most famous in the world, committed suicide in 1940 so that he could not be captured by the Gestapo.
+Further, it was one of the few places where they could get supplies from abroad easily.
+In this city, Walter Benjamin, who a German Jewish philosopher and one of the most famous in the world; committed suicide in 1940 so that he could not be captured by the Gestapo.
 You can still find the monument commemorating this important historical character.

-Other than its excellent beaches, the city also boasts picturesque churches, the most impressive of which is the Church of Mary of Portbou.
+Other than its excellent beaches, the city also boasts picturesque churches.
+Moreover, the most impressive of which is the Church of Mary of Portbou.
 The construction of this incredible building began in 1879 and was inspired by the NEO-GOTHIC STYLE.
-During your visit of a church, take a not of the view of the fasade as its ornaments remind the sun, the moon and various figure.
-Inside the church, behind the altar is the statue of the Virgin Mary, the work of Frederic Marés.

 How to get there

-By train: It takes 2 hours from Barcelona Sants train station to reach Portbou.
+- Train: It takes 2 hours from Barcelona Sants train station to reach Portbou.
 There is a train every 90 minutes.
-The price of the train is around 20€ for one way.
+The price if the train is around 20€ for one way.

-By car: Get on the B-10 from Via Laietana, Plaça de Pau Vila, Carrer del Dr. Aiguader and take the exit 22.
+- Car: Get on the B-10 from Via Laietana, Plaça de Pau Vila, Carrer del Dr. Aiguader and take the exit 22.
 Drive along AP-7.
 Take exit 4 from AP-7.
-Follow N-II and N-260 to Carrer de l’Alcalde Benjamí Cervera in Portbou.
+Follow N-II and N-260 to Carrer de l’Alcalde Benjamí Cervera.
 It takes around 2h15 to reach Portbou from Barcelona.

-By bus: To reach Portbou from Barcelona you have to first take a bus to Figueres, the line 602 (Warning: only one bus per day), then another bus to Portbou (one bus per hour).
+- Bus: To reach this town from Barcelona you have to first take a bus to Figueres, the line 602 (Warning: only one bus per day), then another bus to Portbou (one bus per hour).
 It takes around 2h20 by bus and costs around 20 to 38€ for one way.